Resources

 Summary

-More than 250 landslides were triggered across the eastern volcanic islands of Chuuk State in the Federated States of Micronesia by torrential rainfall from tropical storm Chata’an on July 2, 2002.
-Landslides triggered during nearly 20 inches of rainfall in less than 24 hours caused 43 fatalities and the destruction or damage of 231 structures, including homes, schools, community centers, and medical dispensaries.
-Landslides also buried roads, crops, and water supplies.
-The landslides ranged in volume from a few cubic meters to more than 1 million cubic meters.
+The journal delves into the hazard analysis of landslides.
+In July 2002, tropical storm Chata’an caused over 250 landslides in the eastern volcanic islands of Chuuk State, Federated States of Micronesia.
+With nearly 20 inches of rainfall in less than 24 hours, these landslides resulted in 43 fatalities, damaged 231 structures, and buried roads, crops, and water supplies.
+The landslide volumes varied from a few cubic meters to over 1 million cubic meters.

 Categories: